 3. Marketing & Membership Committee

-- Collects story ideas for Osher publications and assists with social media communications
+- Collects story ideas for Osher Institute publications and assists with social media communications.

-- Presents about Osher at associations or community groups and/or distributes SDSU Osher publications
+- Shares the benefits of Osher membership at associations or community groups and/or distributes Osher publications.

 4. Leadership & Volunteer Opportunities Committee

-- Researches and suggests ideas for potential volunteer and leadership opportunities in which SDSU Osher Institute students and members might wish to engage
+- Researches and suggests ideas for new and ongoing volunteer leadership opportunities within the Osher Institute (i.e., the committees) in which Osher Institute students and members might wish to engage

 How to Participate

-- Suggest other potential duties or express interest in serving on any of the committees by taking the Osher Leadership & Volunteer Committees Survey
+- Suggest other potential duties or express interest in serving on any of the committees by taking the Osher Leadership and Volunteer Committees Survey.

 - Time commitments for committee service will be determined according to each committees' goals; we anticipate meetings will range in frequency from once per semester to once per month.

 Contact the Osher program director, Emily Moore at firstname.lastname@example.org for more information.